Gaggiuino: adding pressure profiling to a Gaggia Classic

 - Temperature sensor: the existing thermostat is supplemented or replaced with a thermocouple for accurate boiler temperature

-- Flow sensor (optional, on some builds): measures volumetric flow for dose-by-weight or dose-by-volume control
+- Flow sensor (optional, on some builds): measures volumetric flow for dose-by-weight or dose-by-volume control.
+I haven’t added a flow sensor yet because precise volumetric control is less critical to me than consistent pressure profiling.

-An ESP32 or STM32 microcontroller runs the Gaggiuino firmware, reads the sensors, and drives the pump relay to execute whatever profile you’ve configured.
-A small display shows shot time, pressure curve, and temperature in real time.
+An STM32 microcontroller runs the real-time control — reading the sensors and driving the pump dimmer and boiler SSR to execute whatever profile you’ve configured — paired with an ESP32 that handles Wi-Fi and the web interface.
+A small touchscreen shows shot time, pressure curve, and temperature in real time.

 The install